 Many students are undecided about their career plans or which academic program to pursue.
 Counselors can assist students in career decision-making, including strategies to explore interests, values, skills, personality, and life circumstances and how they relate to a student’s career choices.
-Career counseling differs from Career Services and Industry Partners at Century which focuses on the employment seeking process (e.g. resume development, interviewing skills) and work experience (e.g. internships).
+Career counseling differs from the Career Services and Industry Partnerships Center at Century which focuses on the employment seeking process (e.g. resume development, interviewing skills) and work experience (e.g. internships).

 Career Counseling Services include:

 - Career counseling to discuss career exploration or changes